from a handpicked tutor in LIVE 1-to-1 classes

 - Grouped Bar Graph: It allows to compare categories with the same level and use the same colors to compare the groups within them.

-What is the Difference Between Bar Graph and Pie Chart?
+What is the Difference Between Bar Diagram and Pie Chart?

 What is the Difference Between Bar Graph and Line Graph?

-A line graph is a graph that is used to show information when a series of data is connected by a line whereas a bar graph is a particular way of representing data using rectangular bars where the height of each bar is proportional to the value they show in data.
-Bar graphs tell relationships quickly between the data whereas line graphs plot too many lines over the graph and sometimes make it confusing to read.
+A line graph is a graph that is used to show information when a series of data is connected by a line whereas a bar graph is a particular way of representing data using rectangular bars where the height of each bar is proportional to the value it shows in data.
+Bar graphs display the relationships between the data quickly, whereas, line graphs plot too many lines over the graph and sometimes make it confusing to read.

 What is the Disadvantage of Bar Graph?

-The disadvantage of a bar graph is that it often required additional explanation and fails to expose key assumptions, causes, impacts, and patterns.
+The disadvantage of a bar graph is that it often requires additional explanation and fails to expose key assumptions, causes, impacts, and patterns.
 Also, it can be easily manipulated by misleading information.

-In Business, people use bar graphs to present information, such as sales information, to customers as well as to employees.
-People can also use bar graphs for personal reasons, such as keeping track of finances, etc.
+In business, people use bar diagrams to present information, such as sales information, to customers as well as to employees.
+People also use bar graphs for personal reasons, such as keeping track of finances, etc.

-What are the Labels of a Bar Graph?
+What are the Parts of a Bar Graph?